Seagate/cortx-re/README.md

 DevOps and Release Engineering team is responsible for the followings

 -   CORTX Project CI Build Process.
--   Managing cortx-storage for artifact hosting.
+-   Managing Artifact storage and Docker regsirty hosting.
 -   Automation to support cortx project.

 ## Repo Structure